 Diwali is the Festival of Lights and is known by different names in India.
 This festival symbolizes the victory of righteousness and the lifting of spiritual darkness.
-In India, it is considered to be the most famous festival when people go crazy shopping for themselves, gifting and much more.
-Use the Diwali offers to make shopping easy on the pocket.
-You must have heard people calling it Diwali and Deepavali.
-Actually, both are correct and only depends on the people.
+In India, it is considered to be the most auspicious festival and we all love it!
+Practicing religious rituals, shopping for ourselves, gifting friends and families, distributing sweets, and everything else that makes a festival the best time of the year.
+(Psst!
+If you plan to shop, donât forget to use these Diwali offers to make shopping easy on the pocket.)

 Have you ever thought which is correct?

 Well, both are.
 They both come from the same word!
 Let us take a look at what are the other names given to this festival of lights!

 Diwali is derived from the Sanskrit word DÄ«pÄvali, which is formed by two words, âdipaâ meaning light or lamp and âavaliâ meaning series or row.
 Thus, the word means rows or series of lights.
 To mark the symbol of light every house is lit in Diwali with lamps, diyas, and different other types of bulbs.